 Although giving your dog away is heartbreaking, it wouldn’t necessarily mean that you never see your dog again.

-You don’t have to drop him at a shelter!
+You don’t have to drop him at a shelter either!
 If you find yourself in the position of giving up your dog, you may be able to find a friend or family member who can love him as much as you do, and give you visitation rights, as well.

 Restrict the Dog’s Domain